porzione/wtcurve/README.md

 ### Morphing any parameter

 `--morph NAME,START,END[,lin|log]` sweeps a parameter across the wavetable instead of holding it at one value: `START` in the first waveform, `END` in the last.
-When the flag that parameter belongs to is also given, and its value falls between the two ends, that value lands in the **middle** waveform, so the table travels from one extreme through the waveform the rest of the command line describes to the other extreme.
-Without it the sweep is a plain line from start to end.
+When that parameter carries a value - given explicitly, or by default as `-e`, `-m` and `-o` always are - and the value falls between the two ends, it lands in the **middle** waveform, so the table travels from one extreme through the waveform the rest of the command line describes to the other extreme.
+Without one the sweep is a plain line from start to end.
 Add `,log` for a geometric sweep, which is what a harmonic count, a filter width or any other ratio-like quantity wants - a linear sweep of `1..512` harmonics spends most of the table above harmonic 250 and sounds like it.

-The flag is repeatable, so several parameters can move at once, and it accepts the same names the flags use: `e`, `B`, `tanh`, `m`, `o`, `gauss`, `bitcrush`, `harmonics`, `neg`.
+The flag is repeatable, so several parameters can move at once, and it accepts the same names the flags use: `e`, `B`, `tanh`, `m`, `o`, `gauss`, `bitcrush`, `harmonics`, `neg`, `sat`, `satbias`.

-Two of those parameters exist mainly to be morphed:
+Several of those parameters exist mainly to be morphed:

-`--harmonics N` band-limits every waveform to the first `N` harmonics.
+`--harmonics N` band-limits every waveform to the first `N` harmonics; `0` keeps nothing but DC, i.e. silence.
 Applied to a fixed waveform it is a low-pass; swept, it is the brightness axis that curvature morphs lack, and it can be laid over any of them: `--saw pow --harmonics 32 --morph harmonics,1,512,log` keeps the bent shape in every frame while the table opens from a sine to the full saw, with the 32-harmonic version in the middle.

 `--sat DRIVE` and `--satbias BIAS` drive the waveform through `tanh(DRIVE * y + BIAS)` and re-centre it.
 The bias is the half that matters: without it the curve is symmetric and the result is only a quieter waveform, while with it one half of the waveform compresses and the other does not, which is what an analog oscillator's buffer stage does to a ramp. `--saw ramp --sat 1.257 --satbias 0.625` reproduces a captured hardware saw to a correlation of 0.9935 and a spectral error of 0.62 dB over 64 harmonics, against 1.81 dB for an ideal saw.
 Both are morphable, but note that a saw driven hard enough becomes a square - at `--sat 8` the waveform correlates 0.96 with one - so sweep the bias, or sweep `--harmonics` and leave the drive where it sounds right.